 We are a reporting issuer in all provinces and territories of Canada.
 TSX Venture Exchange Inc., TSX Inc. and TMX Group are all regulated as exchanges in Canada.
-TSX Inc. is also regulated as an information processor by Quebec's Autorité des marches financiers (the "AMF") and will operate as an information processor in accordance with a determination made by the CSA Chairs.
+TSX Inc. is also regulated as an information processor by the AMF and operates as an information processor in accordance with a determination made by the CSA Chairs.
 NGX is regulated as an exchange and a clearing agency in Canada.
-In addition, NGX currently operates as an exempt commercial market ("ECM") pursuant to the U.S. Commodity Exchange Act ("CEA") and is registered as a derivatives clearing organization ("DCO") with the U.S. Commodity Futures Trading Commission (the "CFTC").
-MX is regulated as an exchange and a self-regulatory organization ("SRO") in Canada.
-As outlined below, under "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor - MX and CDCC", MX is subject to certain regulatory requirements imposed by foreign regulators.
+In addition, NGX currently operates as an ECM pursuant to the U.S. Commodity Exchange Act ("CEA") and is registered as a DCO with the U.S. Commodity Futures Trading Commission (the "CFTC").
+MX is regulated as an exchange and a self-regulatory organization ("SRO") in Canada and as an FBOT in the United States.
+In addition, and as outlined below, under "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor - MX and CDCC", MX is subject to certain regulatory requirements imposed by other foreign regulators.
 CDCC is regulated as an SRO in Canada.
-CDCC is also subject to regulatory requirements of the U.S. Securities and Exchange Commission (the "SEC") and various U.S. state securities regulators.
+CDCC is also subject to regulatory requirements of the SEC and various U.S. state securities regulators.
 BOX is regulated in the U.S. by the SEC.
 CanDeal.ca Inc. ("CanDeal") is registered as an ATS.
-Shorcan Brokers Limited ("Shorcan") is an Ontario Securities Commission (the "OSC") registrant under the category of "exempt market dealer" and has been approved by IIROC to act as an IDB.
+Shorcan is an OSC registrant under the category of "exempt market dealer" and has been approved by IIROC to act as an IDB.